 - Does the person blink unusually often?

 For training purposes, we have linked some videos at the end of the article that are proven deepfakes.
-There you can test if you would have recognized them right away.
+You are welcome to test there if you would have recognized them right away.
+However, there are also software and programs that help in detecting such fakes.

 What is the danger of deepfakes?